ankidroid/Anki-Android/CONTRIBUTING.md

 discussions should be copied to the relevant PR/issue (ideally linking to the Discord message).
  It's not expected that Discord history will be permanently retained.

+## Google Summer of Code (GSoC)

+GSoC contributors are expected to operate with a high degree of independence.
+Please read our [GSoC Wiki](https://github.com/ankidroid/Anki-Android/wiki/Google-Summer-of-Code) for more contribution instructions.
+Mentors are available to provide guidance, feedback, and review rather than step-by-step instructions.
+Before asking questions, you are expected to read relevant documentation, search existing issues/PRs, and make a concrete attempt to understand the problem.

+We receive a high volume of GSoC-related questions during the application period.
+To keep the project sustainable, general questions should be asked in public channels [#ankidroid-dev](https://discord.gg/xeb7bBZVJ6) and be clear, specific, and actionable.
+Repeated questions, direct messages to mentors, or requests for individual evaluation or proposal feedback may be ignored.
+Your ability to communicate clearly and work independently is an important part of how proposals are evaluated.

 ## AI Policy

 > [!CAUTION]